p0l4r/Human-Action-Recognition-HLCV-Summer-2022/README.md

 # Human Action Recognition - HLCV Summer 2022

 Human Action Recognition - is our project for High-Level Computer Vision for  Summer Semester 2022.

-Our goal is to find a better-suited fine-tuned model for Human Action Recognition.
-We fine-tuned different pre-trained deep learning models and tried to measure their performance.
+In this work, we investigate and compare the overall performance of different renowned pre-trained deep learning models and their ensembles on the task of Human Action
+Recognition.
+We use a publicly available image dataset found from Kaggle.
+The dataset is comprised of 15 different classes.
+We purposely used a small dataset to address the overfitting issues with respect to other proposed models and tried to mitigate it using a deep ensemble technique.

 ## Dataset